 The NSI defines a new topology description: the inter-Network topology this is concerned with describing the global interconnection of Networks, and the intra-Network topology concerned with the transport resources within the Network.
 The formal representation of traditional intra-Network topology is out-of-scope for the NSI.
-While the choice of representation of intra-Network topology is up to the operator, the inter-Network topology is described here.
+While the choice of representation of intra-Network topology is up to the network provider, the inter-Network topology is described here.

-The method by which the inter-Network topology is assembled out-of-scope for version 1.0 of the NSI.
+The method by which the inter-Network topology is assembled out-of-scope for the Network Service Framework.
 It is assumed that each NSA has access to this topology information, but no assumptions are made as to how this has been gathered.
 Later version of the NSI are planned to a topology exchange service.

-Figure 8: Inter-Domain Topology
+Figure 8: Inter-Network Topology

-Figure 8 depicts an inter-Network abstracted topology with Networks interconnected at Service Termination Points (STPs).
+Figure 8 depicts an inter-Network abstracted topology with Networks interconnected at Service Termination/Transit Points (STPs).

+The connections between networks depicted in Figure 8 represent the transport plane connectivity.
+It should not be assumed that these STPs are congruent with the NSA reachability on the service plane.
+I.e. the presence of an interconnection between two Networks does not imply that a matching NSA-to-NSA session is available.

+The STP is a connection point between two Networks.
+The STP object is associated with two edge ports in different Networks.
+Each STP may contain a set of sub-port labels, for example an Ethernet port may contain a range of available vlans.
+STPs are both interconnection points to other Networks and form ingress/egress points of a connection.

 NSI inter-Network topology supports the administrative grouping of Transport Plane resources into a single topology object called a Network.
 Networks interconnect with other Networks via interconnected physical ports.
 These are modeled as STPs in the service plane, it is the responsibility of the NSAs to define a valid mapping to relate STPs with physical ports.

+A Network may have an associated transfer function matrix between STPs.
+This matrix describes the internal connectivity inside the network between STPs.

 By aggregating detailed transport topology into a single Network, or by grouping several Networks together to form a federated Network object, the global network topology may be reduced substantially.
 How such a federation is implemented and the resulting simplified inter- Network topology map is out of scope for at least this version of NSI.
 Successful implementation for a particular deployment will allow Pathfinders to inexpensively compute coarse grained path(s) between any pair of networks.
 Each NSA along the candidate path is then consulted to reserve and confirm the resources.
 (For most of the NSI discussion (certainly for V1.0 inter-domain discussion) we assume each Network has a transfer function that is a simple non-blocking any-port-to-any-port crossbar switching function.
 Any other path constraints are managed by the Resource Manager.)

-It is important to note here that the arrangement of NSI interfaces between NSAs is not necessarily congruent with the connectivity between Networks.

-From a global perspective, hiding detailed transport topology within an opaque Network object substantially reduces the size and complexity of the topology information base.
+From a global perspective, hiding detailed transport topology within a Network object substantially reduces the size and complexity of the topology information base.
 This has positive implications for coherence and convergence, for dynamic topology distribution, path finding efficiency, and for scalability in the global environment.
 It has the less desirable effect of reducing optimality – it becomes increasingly difficult to choose a resource efficient path.
 The trade off is an issue of pragmatism, and will be steered by best practices as the experience base improves.

 Service Termination Points